argodev/argodev.github.io/_posts/2019-11-04-parsing-packets.md

 - vulnerability research
 - studies
 - ics
+description: 'Over the past few weeks I have been working on analyzing a series of `pcap` captures.
+These files represent the communication between a number of industrial control devices such as variable frequency drives (VFDs), a historian, a human-machine interface (HMI) and a programmable logic controller (PLC).
+The data is Ethernet/IP and CIP (Common Idustrial Protocol).
+For those who may not be aware, ENIP+CIP is essentially an ICS protocol that is transported over standard Ethernet packets as the payload for either TCP or UDP packets.'
 ---

 Over the past few weeks I have been working on analyzing a series of `pcap`